 1. Advertising will be used to increase consumer awareness of ridesharing options when appropriate.
 The program's website will be maintained and continue to accept applications.
 Special promotions and advertising will be developed.
 The Gohio Commute telephone line will continue to be maintained with an answering machine to take requests 24 hours a day.
-The program will continue to use previously erected carpool info highway signs.
+The program will use recently updated carpool info highway signs.
 Presentations will be made to employers and community groups as requested.

-667.31/667.41 GOHIO COMMUTE RIDESHARE PROGRAM - continued
+667.61 GOHIO COMMUTE RIDESHARE PROGRAM - continued